jules2689/trudeau/trudeau/2020-04-19/q_a.md

 **Prime Minister Trudeau**:
 I think it is important that we have in-person sitings and one a week seems about the right number in a reduced fashion.
-But we also have been clear from the very beginning that we think there should be virtual sittings to allow parliamentarians from across the country who aren't within driving distance of ottawa  continue to participate and that is why we have been pushing for virtual sittings.
+But we also have been clear from the very beginning that we think there should be virtual sittings to allow parliamentarians from across the country WHO aren't within driving distance of ottawa  continue to participate and that is why we have been pushing for virtual sittings.
 We heard that they are incapable of standing up virtual sittings for this coming week.
 But we are very open to increasing them over the subsequent weeks because it's important that we be able to hear from all parliamentarians.